Sunday, July 14, 2024

 Ode VII.

 Irmos.
-The youths of the Hebrews trampled underfoot the flame in the oven courageously and they changed the fire into dew, crying out, “Blessed are you, O Lord, our God unto the ages.”
+The Hebrew youths trampled underfoot the flame in the oven courageously and they changed the fire into dew, crying out, “Blessed are you, O Lord, our God unto the ages.”

-Angels and saints worked with you in every plight; beseech them, venerable priest, to come to me as allies and unconquerable defenders in my life.
+Angels and saints worked with you in every difficulty; beseech them, venerable priest, to come to me as allies and unconquerable defenders in my life.

 You calmed an ungovernable horse by your prayer, thrice-blessed Nicholas; wherefore, lay to rest the passions of souls and give the peace of the Spirit to my perverse soul.